Academic Information and Policies

 Students should be aware that additional requirements may be imposed for certification or licensure (even once a plan of study has been prepared) if such requirements are imposed by outside licensing or accrediting agencies.
 A plan of study may be subject to revision to reflect such additional requirements.

-For courses offered, consult the university website, using the Open/Close system, or the Division of Graduate Studies at (203) 837-8243.
+For courses offered, consult the university website, using the Open/Close system, or the Office of Graduate Admissions at (203) 837-8243.

 Students are encouraged to register early – at least one month prior to the start of the semester or the summer session – to help ensure that the course(s) they plan to take will meet the minimal enrollment requirement and will actually be taught.